sclebo05/OPiZ2PSUControl/README.md

 # OPiZ2PSUControl
 Orange Pi Zero 2 PSU Control for Octoprint's PSU Control plugin.

 This is a 5 minute solution to enable an Orange Pi Zero 2 to use GPIO pins to operate an IOT PDU.
+This howto should also work with RPI.GPIO, with minor modification to the scripts.
 I used one of these IOT PDUs from Digital Loggers:

 ![pdu](pdu.png)